pudkrong/learning-cdk-pattern/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Pre-requisition
+You must have AWS account setup in your machine and you have to run `cdk bootstrap` if you never run cdk before.

 ## Useful commands

 * `npm run build`   compile typescript to js